NicholasSperry/RetinaSmartCamera/timelog.md

 ### 29th January 2021
 * *3 hours* Created a simple server/ client to compare the throughput of information between a full retinal vector and a Huffman encoded vector.

+### 31st January 2021
+* *2.5 hours* Created my dataset.
+Converted the videos I took into individual frames and into the fixationcrop, retinal, and cortical images.
+Might need to redo some objects, as it seems they might be out of frame sometimes.